 The Romans are credited with the spread of cats from Egypt to Greece and throughout the Roman Empire.
 However, domestic cats reached Britain before the Romans, which we still cannot explain.
 What we do know is that cats formed a symbiotic relationship with man; their role was to keep rodent populations in check.

-There are two suggestions as to how the British Shorthair came to be:
+There are two theories as to the origins of the British Shorthair:

-Some sources say that Harrison Weir himself created the breed, others say that a group of cat lovers selectively bred the best examples of these working cats and they were developed into a pedigree breed.
-These were exhibited at the first cat show, organised by Harrison Weir at Crystal Palace in 1871.
+- Some say Harrison Weir himself created the breed, while others believe a group of cat lovers selectively bred the best examples of working cats.
+These cats were exhibited at the first cat show, organised by Harrison Weir at Crystal Palace in 1871.

-During World War, I many breeds of the cat were almost decimated.
+During World War I, many breeds of the cat were almost decimated.
 The British Shorthair was one such breed.
 After the war, breeders attempted to re-establish the breed.
-As numbers were low, British Shorthairs were sometimes mated to Persian cats.
+As numbers were low, British Shorthairs were sometimes outcrossed to Persian cats.
 The GCCF objected to the use of Persian cats and the offspring were not permitted to be shown or registered as British Shorthairs.
-The offspring were mated back to British Shorthairs and after three generations they were permitted to be registered as British Shorthairs.
+The offspring were mated back to British Shorthairs, and after three generations they were allowed to be registered as British Shorthairs.

 His head is massive and rounded with a broad skull.
 The ears are small and set wide apart.
 The eyes are large and round.

-British Shorthairs are good-natured, amiable.
-As kittens, they are playful but adult British Shorthairs tend to be less active than other breeds.
-They are a fairly independent breed of cat and are happy to amuse themselves (often by snoozing).
+Amiable, friendly and laid back describe the British Shorthair.
+As kittens, they are playful, but adult British Shorthairs tend to be less active than other breeds.
+They are a reasonably independent breed of cat and are happy to amuse themselves (often by snoozing).
 They are not a vocal cat.